epctex/allrecipes-advanced-scraper/README.md

 - `search`: (Optional) (String) Keyword that you want to search on Allrecipes.

 - `startUrls`: (Optional) (Array) List of Allrecipes URLs.
-You should only provide recipe list, search, author, user, recipe detail, collection, gallery and article URLs.
+You should only provide a recipe list, search, author, user, recipe detail, collection, gallery, and article URLs.

-- `includeReviews`: (Optional) (Boolean) This will add all the reviews that XXXXX provides into the detail objects.
+- `includeReviews`: (Optional) (Boolean) This will add all the reviews that Allrecipes provides into the detail objects.
 Please keep in mind that the time and resources the actor uses will increase proportionally by the number of reviews.

 - `endPage`: (Optional) (Number) Final number of page that you want to scrape.
-Default is `Infinite`.
-This is applies to all `search` request and `startUrls` individually.
+The default is `Infinite`.
+This applies to all `search` request and `startUrls` individually.

 - `maxItems`: (Optional) (Number) You can limit scraped items.
 This should be useful when you search through the big lists or search results.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

-- `customMapFunction`: (Optional) (String) Function that takes each objects handle as argument and returns object with executing the function.
+- `customMapFunction`: (Optional) (String) Function that takes each object's handle as an argument and returns the object with executing the function.

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use [Apify Proxy](https://www.apify.com/docs/proxy).